Sugar candy

-Sugar candy is any candy whose primary ingredient is sugar.
+Sugar candy (American English) or sweets (British English) is any candy whose primary ingredient is sugar.
 The main types of sugar candies are hard candies, fondants, caramels, jellies, and nougats.
-In British English, this broad category of sugar candies is called sweets, and the name candy or sugar-candy is used only for hard candies that are nearly solid sugar.
+In British English, the name candy or sugar-candy is used only for hard candies that are nearly solid sugar.

 Sugar candy is a sub-type of candy, which includes sugar candies as well as chocolates, chewing gum and other sweet foods.
 Candy, in turn, is a sub-type of confectionery, which also includes sweet pastries and sometimes ice cream.

 History

 The oldest sugar candies are presumed to have been made where the sugar cane plant was domesticated.
 Sugar cane probably originated in Papua New Guinea, and from there was taken to Southeast Asia and other Pacific Islands, and ultimately to India and China.
 From India, sugar spread to the Arab states and eventually to Europe.